Everything you need to know about the bunk bed with no screws.

 - Extend your bed by adding two spill-safe night tables, which attach to the side panels.
 Kids can easily change their position by sliding them along the rail.

 It has been over a year, and the bed has been put through rigorous testing.
 It shows no sign of wear that would compromise the bed in any structural manner.
-Since this is a beta version for both you and I, some post-beta remarks will be added here over time:
+Since this is a beta, post-beta remarks will be added here over time:

 - Steps make squeaking noise as you walk up and down them.
-This will be resolved by tapering the joints in the official V1.
+This will be resolved by tapering the joints in the 1.2 release.

-- One of the tabs on the bottom mattress base palate will prevent it from going into the bed.
+One of the tabs on the bottom mattress base plate will prevent it from going into the bed.
 As a result, for now, it will need to be cut off.
-Official V1 will address this issue.
+Next version will address this issue.

 Support Open Source